 So to get those bicep, brachialis, and brachioradialis gains, make sure to get a full stretch and contraction on single every rep. You can achieve a full stretch by consciously flexing your triceps at the bottom of each rep because, when the triceps are contracted, the biceps, by definition, have to be stretched.

-To get a proper contraction, squeeze your biceps and the top of your forearms as you curl the weights toward your shoulders.
+As mentioned in our back and biceps workout for mass, to get a proper contraction, squeeze your biceps and the top of your forearms as you curl the weights toward your shoulders.

 Using the wrong grip for your goals